 If you’re looking for less of a workout and something more recovery-focused, mellow, low-intensity rides are a perfect way to spin out the legs after strenuous hikes — ultimately reducing stiffness and soreness and promoting faster recovery.

 As with both hiking and trail running, it’s no surprise why mountain bikers are an approachable, happy bunch — simply being in nature can reduce stress and improve moods, and is great for mental health.

-The act of pedaling a mountain bike is repetitive in nature, which can cause issues such as a decrease in joint mobility in the hips, as well as issues associated with tightness in the hamstrings, quads and glues.
+The act of pedaling a mountain bike is repetitive in nature, which can cause issues such as a decrease in joint mobility in the hips, as well as issues associated with tightness in the hamstrings, quads, and glutes.

-Also, because mountain biking is a low-impact sport, if done exclusively, it can lead to a decrease in bone density over time.
+Also, because mountain biking is one of the more low-impact outdoor sports, if done exclusively, it can lead to a decrease in bone density over time.
 If the geometry of the bike (including seat height, reach, cleat position, etc.) is off, this can cause both knee and lower back pain.

-A mountain biker’s power and efficiency stems from a strong core, so it’s important to mix in a few core-specific strength exercises into your training plan to boost strength and stability.
-Exercises like planks, side planks, bridges, single leg crunches, etc. target the abdominals and lower back, while also help promote flexibility.
+A mountain biker’s power and efficiency stem from a strong core, so it’s important to mix in a few core-specific strength exercises into your training plan to boost strength and stability.
+Exercises like planks, side planks, bridges, single-leg crunches, etc. target the abdominals and lower back, while also help promote flexibility.

 We know mentioning trail running to a mountain biker can be blasphemous, but it really is an efficient way to negate some of the issues caused by exclusively mountain biking.

 Trail running once a week will help boost bone mineral density, help regain some mobility in the hips, and the side-to-side nature of dodging obstacles on the trail helps strengthen lateral muscles not used in mountain biking.